moby/moby/docs/sources/userguide/dockerizing.md

 Firstly let's make sure our container is running.
 We can do that with the `docker ps` command.
-The `docker ps` command queries the Docker daemon for information about all the container it knows about.
+The `docker ps` command queries the Docker daemon for information about all the containers it knows about.

     $ sudo docker ps